 Utah's New .05 DUI BAC Standard

-Utah recently passed a .05 percent DUI law that takes effect on December 1, 2008.
+The state of Utah considers itself a leader when it comes to eradicating drunk driving.
+Utah was the first state to adopt 0.08 percent breath or blood alchol concentration (BAC) limits.
+In 2017, Utah became the first state to pass a .05 percent driving under the influence (DUI) law that takes effect on December 1, 2018.
 Although the new law helped the Beehive State earn an international road safety award, studies show it is unlikely to actually improve roadway safety.

 National hospitality and alcohol trade groups, including the American Beverage Institute, are against lowering the DUI threshold because it unfairly targets moderate social drinkers.
 The change in Utah's DUI laws has also drawn criticism from local hospitality representatives and many leaders of Utah's ski resorts that expect tourism to be negatively impacted.

 Attorneys for the .05 BAC DUI in Salt Lake City, Utah